Manchester City Council: History

 In 1792 a body of improvement commissioners known as the Manchester Police Commissioners was established to provide services in the rapidly growing town.
 In 1838 the town was incorporated as a municipal borough, after which it was governed by a town council body formally called the 'Mayor, aldermen and burgesses of the borough of Manchester', but mostly known as the Manchester Corporation.
 The police commissioners were disbanded in 1843 and their functions passed to the corporation.

 Manchester was granted city status in 1853, only the second such grant since the Reformation.
 After that the corporation was also known as the city council.
 When elected county councils were established in 1889, Manchester was considered large enough for its existing council to provide county-level services, and so it became a county borough, independent from the new Lancashire County Council, whilst remaining part of the geographical county of Lancashire.

-The city boundaries have been enlarged many times.
-Notable expansions were in 1885 (Bradford, Harpurhey and Rusholme), 1890 (Blackley, Crumpsall, part of Droylsden, Kirkmanshulme, Moston, Newton Heath, Openshaw, and West Gorton), 1903 (Heaton), 1904 (Burnage, Chorlton cum Hardy, Didsbury, and Moss Side), 1909 (Gorton, and Levenshulme), 1931 (Wythenshawe: Baguley, Northenden, and Northen Etchells), and Ringway in 1974.
+In 1885, Bradford, Harpurhey, Rusholme and parts of Moss Side and Withington townships became part of the City of Manchester.
+In 1889, the city became a county borough, as did many larger Lancashire towns, and therefore not governed by Lancashire County Council.
+Between 1890 and 1933, more areas were added to the city, including former villages such as Burnage, Chorlton-cum-Hardy, Didsbury, Fallowfield, Levenshulme, Longsight, and Withington.
+In 1931, the civil parishes of Baguley, Northenden and Northen Etchells from the south of the River Mersey were added.
+In 1974, by way of the Local Government Act 1972, the City of Manchester became a metropolitan district of the metropolitan county of Greater Manchester.
+That year, Ringway, the village where Manchester Airport is located, was added to the city.
 The mayor was granted the title of lord mayor in 1893.